cyberconcepts/cybertools/reporter/README.txt

 Let's start with the Person class from the example package - we will then provide a listing of persons...

-  >>> from cybertools.reporter.example.contact import Person, Contacts
+  >>> from cybertools.contact import Person, Contacts
-  >>> from cybertools.reporter.example.interfaces import IContactsDataSource
+  >>> from cybertools.reporter.contact.interfaces import IContactsDataSource

   >>> import time
   >>> format = '%Y-%m-%d'